Skip to content

 What to Eat on Ozempic: Best Foods for GLP-1 Users

 Whether you are on Ozempic, Wegovy, Mounjaro, or Zepbound, the eating framework is the same.
-Think of every meal as a simple plate formula: protein plus produce plus a smart carb plus moderate fat.
+Think of every meal as a simple plate formula: protein plus produce plus a smart carb (fiber) plus moderate fat.

 GLP-1 friendly plate with chicken breast roasted vegetables and potatoes showing the protein first plate formula